atridadl/atridadl/README.md

 ### Hi there 👋

 My name is Atridad!
 I am a persian-canadian queer software developer who loves making things for the web.
-I work on a number of random projects, as well as work a day job at AMA (Alberta Motor Association).
 Thanks for checking out my profile!

 🏳️‍🌈 Pronouns: He/They